MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

     In this example, the Line numbers setting was previously buried in a property sheet.
 Putting the setting in the ribbon makes it much more discoverable.

--   **Don't use the scalability of ribbons to justify adding unnecessary complexity.** Continue to exercise restraint—don't add commands to a ribbon just because you can.
+-   **Don't use the scalability of ribbons to justify adding unnecessary complexity.** Continue to exercise restraint don't add commands to a ribbon just because you can.
 Keep the overall command experience simple.
 The following are ways to simplify the presentation:
     -   **Use context menus and mini-toolbars for in-place, contextual commands.**

         ![screen shot of mini toolbar and context menu ](images/cmd-ribbons-image37.png)